 3. Upper Geyser Basin

 Home to Old Faithful, the Upper Geyser Basin is located in the southwest section of the park.
-With over 150 geysers, the place owns the right to be called the most densely concentrated geyser region in the world.
-From 4-foot tall Beehive Geyser to delightful Morning Glory Pool and uniquely shaped Heart and Ear Springs, the area surpasses all your vague ideas of the geysers and hot springs.
+With over 150 geysers, the place is the most densely concentrated geyser region in the world.
+From the 4-foot tall Beehive Geyser to the delightful Morning Glory Pool and uniquely shaped Heart and Ear Springs, the area surpasses all your expectations or vague ideas of geysers and hot springs.

 4. Biscuit Basin Loop

 On that note, adhere to park’s regulations and stay on the wooden boardwalks while exploring Yellowstone during your first visit.
-The ground underneath is slumping and moving geologically, making the usefulness of the wooden paths undeniable.
-As you will learn while planning your first trip or at the time of your visit, the boardwalks in Yellowstone Park fulfill a double function.
-They keep the visitors safe while preserving the powerful, yet fragile features of the park.
+The ground underneath is unstable.
+As you will learn while planning your first trip or at the time of your visit, the boardwalks in Yellowstone National Park fulfill a double function.
+They keep the visitors safe while also preserving the powerful, yet fragile features of the park.

-Nevertheless, back to the Biscuit Basin Loop.
+Things to Do: Now back to the Biscuit Basin Loop.
 The place is usually spared from all the hustle and bustle typical for the Upper Geyser Basin.
-Thus, turn this visit into a leisurely walk while letting the colorful hot springs and gushing geysers such as Black Opal Pool, Sapphire Pool, Shell Spring, Jewel Geyser impress you once again.
+Regard this quick visit as a leisurely walk where you can admire colorful hot springs and gushing geysers such as Black Opal Pool, Sapphire Pool, Shell Spring, and Jewel Geyser.

 5. Grand Prismatic Spring

-If you have time to see only one hot spring on your first visit to Yellowstone, then make sure it is the Grand Prismatic Spring.
+If you have time to see only one hot spring during your first visit to Yellowstone, then make sure it is the Grand Prismatic Spring.
 Turquoise water pool with signature yellow and orange color ground around it is a highlight of Yellowstone National Park.
-The largest hot spring int he United States and the third largest in the world nestles in the Midway Geyser Basin.
+The largest hot spring in the United States and the third largest in the world, it’s nestled in the Midway Geyser Basin.

-If you insist on the full view and stunning pictures of Grand Prismatic Spring, you should hike to an overlook accessible from the Fairy Falls Trail.
-Wide and relatively flat near the pool but strenuous at the top, the trail runs for about 0.8 miles one way.
+How to Visit: If you insist on the full view of Grand Prismatic Spring, hike to an overlook accessible from the Fairy Falls Trail.
+Wide and relatively flat near the pool, but strenuous at the top, the trail runs for about 0.8 miles one way.
 It takes approximately 40 minutes to hike the entire distance to and from the overlook.

 6. Gibbon Falls

-As you leave the geysers area in search of different views on your first visit to Yellowstone, roadside Gibbon Falls encourages you to drive farther in this direction.
+As you leave the geysers area in search of different views during your first day in Yellowstone, the roadside Gibbon Falls comes into view unexpectedly.
 Located on the Gibbon River, between the Norris Geyser Basin and Madison Junction, it is a sight not to miss.
-The water plunges from a 84-foot tall cliff and gradually descents down rocky walls until dissolving in the river.
+The water plunges from a 84-foot tall cliff and gradually descends down rocky walls until dissolving in the river.

-Gibbon Falls barely makes to the list of places to see on the first visit to Yellowstone National Park.
-Nevertheless, it makes for a nice transition from the area dominated by the thermal features to park’s diverse landscapes occupied by mountains and valleys.
+Why to Visit: Gibbon Falls barely makes it to the list of places to see during the first visit to Yellowstone National Park.
+Nevertheless, it makes for a nice transition from the area dominated by the thermal features to the park’s diverse landscapes occupied by mountains and valleys.

 7. Norris Geyser Basin

 After an uncountable amount of the geysers and hot springs, it might be tempting to skip the Norris Geyser Basin when you visit Yellowstone for the first time.
-(My husband was certainly longing for the different views.)
-Nevertheless, give this place a chance to prove your wrong.
+(Roshan was certainly longing for different views.)
+Nevertheless, give this place a chance to prove you wrong.

 The Norris Geyser Basin is the hottest, oldest, and most dynamic thermal area in Yellowstone National Park.
-Almost all features of the basin have raised the temperatures to the boiling point, adorning themselves with ever-changing bubbles.
-Let me assure you, this is the sight the majority of the guests of Yellowstone National Park look for on their first visit.
+Almost all features of the basin have raised the temperatures to the boiling point, adorning themselves with perpetual bubbles.
+Let me assure you, this is the sight the majority of the guests of Yellowstone National Park look for during their first visit.

 8. First Visit to the Grand Canyon of the Yellowstone River

 The first real change in scenery comes with the Grand Canyon of the Yellowstone River, a place you must visit at least once.
-Merciless erosion along with the powerful Yellowstone River, flowing over softer rocks, united their forces in shaping one of the most remarkable features of the park.
+Merciless erosion along with the powerful Yellowstone River united their forces in shaping one of the most remarkable features of the park.

-The dramatic 308-foot Lower Falls area, however, entices the majority of the Yellowstone’s first-time visitors.
+Things to Do during Your First Visit: The dramatic 308-foot Lower Falls area, however, entices the majority of Yellowstone’s first-time visitors.
 Its many viewpoints allow you to visually gauge the unstoppable force and appreciate the remarkable beauty of the lower waterfall that gave birth to the Grand Canyon of the Yellowstone River.
 The most popular overlooks here are the Artistic Point, Inspiration Point, and Lower Fall’s Brink.

 9. Mammoth Hot Springs Terraces